ogu-lang/Ogu/OGU-0.1-en.md

 # Constants and Variables

-Values can be stored in immutable variables, or constants, which are denoted with the reserved keyword **val**.
+Values can be stored in immutable variables, or constants, which are denoted with the reserved keyword `val`

     val c = 300000

-Variables that can be mutated are declared with the reserved keyword **var**.
+Variables that can be mutated are declared with the reserved keyword `var`

     var v = 1